Winemaking Chianti

 - is divided into specific zones:

-Chianti Classico, Colli Fiorentini, Colli Senesi, Colli Aretini, Colline Pisane, Montalbano,
+Senesi, Colli Aretini, Colline Pisane, Montalbano, Montespertoli and

 Rùfina.
 The origin of Chianti wine has very ancient roots but